March 16, 2015

 Proofreading for court reporters can lead to multiple freelance income streams.
 It is common for a proofreader to earn anywhere from 35 to 65 cents per double-spaced page of 25 lines.

-The earnings potential of such terms can be $35 to $65 per hour, depending on your speed reading skills and the type of transcript.
+The earnings potential can range from $35 to $65 per hour, depending on your speed reading skills and the type of transcript.
 Some jobs that have quick turnaround times may pay more.

 There are other ways for proofreaders to increase their earnings.
 You can charge more if the transcript uses a lot of medical terminologies, which requires more effort to read carefully.
 Expedited transcripts will also bring in more money for the proofreader.